Wörthersee: Geography

 Wörthersee is Carinthia's largest lake.
 It is elongated, about 16.5 km long and 1.5 km wide, and stretches from the outskirts of the Carinthian capital Klagenfurt in the east to the bay of Velden in the west.
 Situated within the Klagenfurt Basin, its shores are flanked to the north and south by the foothills of the Gurktal Alps and the Karawanks range, all covered with dense forests beyond which snow-capped Alpine peaks are visible.
 The lake's water is of a distinctive blue-green colour and transparent.

 Lake Wörth and its basin in the central Carinthian foothills were largely formed by glaciers during the last ice age.
 The lake is divided into three basins by several islands and peninsulas.
 The western basin stretches from Velden to Pörtschach, the central basin from Pörtschach to Maria Wörth and the eastern basin from Maria Wörth to Klagenfurt.
-Numerous brooks flow into the lake; its sole distributary is the artificial Glanfurt creek in the east, eventually flowing into the Drava (Drau) river via the Glan and Gurk tributaries.
+Numerous brooks flow into the lake; its sole outlet is the Glanfurt river in the east, eventually flowing into the Drava (Drau) river via the Glan and Gurk tributaries.

 The northern shore is densely built up with the main resort towns of Krumpendorf, Pörtschach, and Velden.
 The Süd Autobahn motorway and a railway mainline occupy the narrow space between the steep hills and the shore.
 The southern shore is quieter and less developed.

 The water surface (epilimnion) can reach up to 25 °C in summer.
 In winter, the region is often covered by snow and approximately every 10 years the lake freezes over, attracting numerous ice skaters.
 Lake Wörth's fauna is dominated by fish typically found in alpine lakes.
 The most common species are the pike (Esox lucius) and the common whitefish (Coregonus lavaretus).